HCL-TECH-SOFTWARE/digital-experience/docs/get_started/system_requirements/kubernetes/kubernetes-runtime.md

 !!! important "__*__ CF203 limited support statement"
     In CF203, HCL DX supports Kubernetes 1.22 only for HAProxy-based deployments.

-## Prerequisites checker For DX deployment
+## Prerequisites checker for DX deployment

 HCL DX provides a tool called "Prereqs Checker" that runs several checks to confirm whether the prerequisites for various components are met.